drpatrik/combatris/README.md

 * Retroflag Classic USB Gamepad
 * 8Bitdo NES30 Gamepad

-The game supports all gamepads currently included in SDL_GameControllerDB.
+The game supports all gamepads currently included in [SDL_GameControllerDB](https://github.com/gabomdq/SDL_GameControllerDB).
 A version of the file can be found in the asset folder.
-Feel free to update it to the latest version: https://github.com/gabomdq/SDL_GameControllerDB
+Feel free to update it to the latest version.

 I have tested the game with up to five players running on a heterogeneous set of computers using both wireless and Ethernet based connections.
 The game works well but there can be lag, since heartbeats are sent